General availability: Updates to secrets configuration options in App Service and Azure Functions

 While these features make secrets management much simpler, it is often preferable to remove the secrets entirely from your workflow, instead relying on identity directly.
 Apps using run-from-package support have been able to leverage a shared access signature (SAS), which offers many advantages over a secret but still requires some management.
 Today, we are enabling apps to instead simply use a managed identity, providing that the app has been granted access to the storage account.

 Along similar lines, apps should look to leverage the latest Azure SDK client libraries, which will help you connect to Azure services using an identity from your application code.
-For Azure Functions, we recently announced preview identity-based connection support, which allows system-assigned or user-assigned identities to be used the Functions runtime, triggers, and bindings.
+For Azure Functions, we recently announced preview identity-based connection support, which allows system-assigned or user-assigned identities to use the Functions runtime, triggers and bindings.